yyle88/mutexmap/README.md

 - **Efficient Reads**: Read operations (`Get`, `Range`) are lock-free for other readers.
 - **Synchronous Write**: Write operations (`Set`, `Delete`, `Getset`) are synchronous.

-This package is ideal for use cases requiring frequent reads and occasional writes with a shared map.
+This package is suitable for use cases requiring frequent reads and occasional writes with a shared map.

 ## Installation